-Chives are a delicious and ornamental addition to the herb garden and suffer little disease or pests.
-Both the mild onion-tasting leaves and the small poufs of pinkish-purple blossoms are edible and impart not only flavor but surprising bursts of color in salads or as garnish.
+Chives are a delicious and ornamental addition to the herb garden and suffer little from disease or pests.
+Both the mild onion-tasting leaves and the small poufs of pinkish-purple blossoms are edible, and impart not only flavor but surprising bursts of color in salads or as garnish.
 The question is, when and how to harvest chives.
 Read on to find out more information regarding the harvesting and storing of chives.

 Chive Plant Harvest

 A member of the onion family Alliaceae, chives (Allium schoenoprasum) are cultivated for their grass-like hollow leaves, which impart a subtle onion flavor to a variety of dishes.
 The plant is low maintenance and easy to grow but thrives in full sun and well-draining rich soil with a pH of 6.0-7.0.

 The plant grows in a grass-like tuft that can attain heights of 20 inches (50 cm.).
 Of course, if you are picking chives, the plant can be maintained at a much lower height.
 The edible lavender flowers blossom in the late spring from May to June.

 Chives can also be grown indoors and can be propagated either by seed or planting rooted clumps in the spring after all danger of frost has passed in your area.
 Older chive plants should be divided every 3-4 years in the spring.

 There is no set chive plant harvest time.
 You may begin picking chives 30 days after transplanting or 60 days after sowing seed when the leaves are at least 6 inches (15 cm.) tall.